curtiswelsby/100-Days-of-Code/README.md

 Today i am aiming to finish the applied visual design course.
 I have over 30 sections to complete so will try and get to the end.

 # Day #16
+I was able to make it to the end of the Applied Visual Design section.
+I only needed to use a hint twice through the course, so I'm happy about that.
+Today i am oing through a couple of youtube videos i have found around CSS and techniques to use.

 # Day #17